BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 ### Global Architectural Structure

 The development process will involve a set of manual tasks initially which, upon completion, will be repeated over a larger set of images and repositories, using automation.
+All the scripts are a part of a Python project which will be containerized using a docker image.
 Overview for the process is sequential and as follows:
 * Choose 20 official dockers images from DockerHub, and obtain the list of URLs to their respective GitHub repositories.
+Make sure that the images have been built from repositories hosted on GitHub.
 * For each repository, get the commit history, which will be a list of metadata corresponding to each commit.
 * For each commit in this commit history, identify if the commit involved a change in the Dockerfile.
 We only filter out such commits into another list of commits.
 * For each such commit from the filtered list, build the image of the project at that commit instance and input this container image to Clair tool.
 * Clair gives back a report of security vulnerabilities identified for each input image.
 Store these reports in a database.
 * Compare reports of 2 consecutive commit images (consecutive in terms of timestamp), and identify if any security threat was remediated amongst these commits.
-* Trace back these reports to the actual commits and run 'git diff' command to see line changes made in dockerfile.
+* Traceback these reports to the actual commits and run 'git diff' command to see line changes made in Dockerfile.
 This will help us realise what type of fix this was.
 * Also, keep track of timestamp between the commit it was fixed, and the time it was published in CVE (to verify how fast it was fixed).
 * Associate the change made with the security vulnerability resolved so that it can be useful for future comparisons and resourceful insights.